-Most holes are drilled, however, by hand with a pin vise and the appropriately sized drill bit.
+Most holes are drilled, however, by hand with a pin vice and the appropriately sized drill bit.
 The picture also shows split pins being used to hold wire and - above the RH air pump - a three hole brass handrail stanchion, with the end cut off, used to represent a set of valves and joints.
+Although a little crude, this is considerably cheaper that buying sets of pre-cast valves and gives a good impression.
 The wire is bent and placed and rebent and replaced until it finally fits through holes and to the desired position.
 It is finally held with superglue applied to the minimum number of places.
 Superglue is applied with cocktail sticks to ensure that only just enough is used.